bloop-box/bloop-box-client/README.md

 ### Cross compilation

-In order to compile Boop Box for the Raspberry Zero W, run the following command:
+In order to compile Bloop Box for the Raspberry Zero W, run the following command:

 ```bash
 cross build --target arm-unknown-linux-gnueabihf